Shounak Das

 July 2024 - August 2024

-Developed a robust topic modeling framework using BERTopic and an Azure OpenAI LLM agent, enabling the
+• Developed a robust topic modeling framework using BERTopic and an Azure OpenAI LLM agent, enabling the identification & prediction of emerging trends in events and items, significantly enhancing predictive analytics.

 LLM Intern